 - Doesn’t allow you to set drive depth

 What Are the Differences?

 There is one significant difference between a screw gun and a drill.
 Screw guns are only suitable for driving screws.
 They do this very quickly and satisfactorily.
 You can even find some that have self-feeding belts, which allow you to work very quickly.
-They allow you to set the depth for the screw you’re driving, making them very suitable for drywalling.RELATED READING: 3 Best Cordless Drills for Homeowners in 2020 – Reviews & Top Picks/su_icon_text]
+They allow you to set the depth for the screw you’re driving, making them very suitable for drywalling.RELATED READING: 3 Best Cordless Drills for Homeowners – Reviews & Top Picks/su_icon_text]

 However, their uses aren’t versatile enough to make purchasing one worth it unless you work with drywall a lot.

 At the same time, drills are incredibly versatile.
 They can drill holes and drive a whole host of things.
 This makes them far more suitable for homeowners who may find themselves doing a wide variety of different DIY repairs and upgrades.

 This is the main difference between the two tools and should be your primary consideration when choosing between them.

 Both of these tools can be convenient in specific situations.
 If you’re looking for something to keep around the house, then a drill is the best option for you.
 It can perform a lot of jobs, and you’ll probably find yourself needing a drill many different times, especially if you do a lot of DIY.
 If you like to perform your home repairs, then a drill is the best option.

 However, after getting a shipment of IKEA furniture, you would be much better off with a screw gun at your side.
 They work much faster and are less frustrating to use when assembling furniture.
 For drywalling, screw guns are far better than a drill will ever be.